serverdensity/sd-bw/spec.md

 sdbandwidth -d idhere > uses that device instead of the one in the config file

+sdbandwidth -t start end > uses that time instead of the one in the config file.

 sdbandwidth -ad > all devices

 sdbandwidth -n adapter > uses that network adapter instead of the one set in the config file.